wndtnl/windtunnel.github.io/products/ksb/administration/images/images.md

 ### Standalone

+> This configuration is available to both Linux and Windows based agent images.

 The *Standalone* configuration is the default, and includes a single-container Pod with a persisted Agent home folder.
 The latter takes the form of a PersistentVolumeClaim, attached to the container as a Volume.
 The container image (called the *Agent image*) contains the Bamboo Agent bits and optionally any specific build tools.